Glycerius

-Glycerius (died after 474) was Roman emperor of the West from 473 to 474.
+Glycerius was Roman emperor of the West from 473 to 474.
 He served as comes domesticorum (commander of the palace guard) during the reign of Olybrius, until Olybrius died in November 472.
 After a four-month interregnum, Glycerius was proclaimed as emperor in March 473 by Gundobad, the magister militum (master of soldiers) and power behind the throne.
 Very few of the events of his reign are known other than that an attempted invasion of Italy by the Visigoths was repelled by local commanders, diverting them to Gaul.
 Glycerius also prevented an invasion by the Ostrogoths through diplomacy, including a gift of 2,000 solidi.

 Glycerius was not recognized by the Eastern Roman emperor Leo I, who instead nominated Julius Nepos as Western Emperor and sent him with an army to invade the Western Empire.
 Glycerius was without allies because Gundobad had abandoned him, and therefore was forced to abdicate on 24 June 474, and was succeeded by Nepos.
 He was appointed Bishop of Salona, which position he held until his death.
 He died, possibly in 480, and a nearly contemporaneous source blames him for the assassination of Nepos, but the records for this event are muddled.

 Life

 Background

-The historian Penny MacGeorge states the summary that "almost nothing is known of Glycerius".
-Glycerius was born probably in Dalmatia.
-His family is unknown, and may not have been aristocratic.
+The historian Penny MacGeorge states that "almost nothing is known of Glycerius".
+While MacGeorge wrote that he was "presumably" an upper-class Italian, his family is unknown, and may not have been aristocratic.
 He rose to the office of comes domesticorum (commander of the palace guard), and likely served as such during the reign of Western Roman Emperor Olybrius.
 The Germanic magister militum (master of soldiers) Ricimer had deposed the Western Roman Emperor Majorian in 461, and thereafter installed a series of Western Roman emperors as puppets: Libius Severus, Anthemius, and Olybrius, enthroned in July 472, after Ricimer overthrew Anthemius.
 Ricimer died on 18 August 472, forty days after deposing Anthemius, and was succeeded as magister militum and kingmaker by his Burgundian nephew Gundobad.
 Olybrius died shortly thereafter, on 2 November 472, and an interregnum ensued for nearly four months, before Gundobad convinced Glycerius to assume the throne, and proclaimed him as emperor at Ravenna: the Fasti vindobonenses, a record of consular years, states that it was on 5 March 473, however, the Paschale campanum, also a consular record, asserts it was on the 3rd.